exitus1/Video-Scripts/journalproposal2022.md

 - People - new contributors, community's social media stats, unusual changes of activity
 - Governance - Treasury in/outflows, recap of proposal activity
 - Network - health indicators for mining, staking, nodes, research highlights
-- Integrations - updates from existing and new services in the ecosystem
+- Ecosystem - updates from existing and new services in the ecosystem
 - Outreach efforts
 - Events - summaries of attended and organized events
 - Media - notable articles/videos/podcasts/translations